Soostone/instrument/README.md

 * A stand-alone background worker that crunches the data in the redis queue and emits the aggregate results into one of the backends we support.

+### Overall Workflow

+Each application maintains an in-memory buffer (behind a forkIO) that is limited to 1000 samples per key/counter.
+Every second this buffer gets pre-aggregated and results get sent to the central redis server.
+The worker application that processes these packets to produce the final output to be fed to the backend.

 ## Backends